gilbarbara/generator-web/README.md

 Web generator

-Build a modern website with h5bp, bootstrap 3, jquery (and modernizr, underscore, respond, Font Awesome, lesshat).
+Build a modern website with h5bp, bootstrap 3, jquery (and modernizr, underscore, respond, Font Awesome).
 Uses bower for dependencies and grunt for tasks.

 View the initial page: (http://gilbarbara.github.io/generator-web/)